Vauxoo/cfdilib/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 Mexico CFDI Lib could always use more documentation, whether as part of the
-official Mexico CFDI Lib docs, in docstrings, or even on the web in blog posts,
+official Mexico CFDI Lib docs, in `docstring`_, or even on the web in blog posts,
 articles, and such.

 Submit Feedback